dontpanicdao/starknet-burner/docs/README.md

 your mobile phone.
 It relies on an upgraded argent-x account that supports plugins.
 To use it, you should:

-1. make sure your account is changed with ETH and Starkpill tokens.
+1. make sure your account is changed with ETH.
 2. upgrade the argent-x account to an argent-x account that supports plugins
+3. withdraw some Starkpills from the Faucet.
-3. add the plugin that checks a specific signature to your account
+4. add the plugin that checks a specific signature to your account
-4. connect to the burner wallet and generate a session key
+5. connect to the burner wallet and generate a session key
-5. send the session key to the drone application that will help you to sign it and send a session token back to the application
+6. send the session key to the drone application that will help you to sign it and send a session token back to the application
-6. register the session token with the burner wallet
+7. register the session token with the burner wallet
-7. play with the wallet
+8. play with the wallet

 > Before you start, the current plugin is not secure and granting access to
 > the burner wallet will enable the user to use your account for any purpose.